 In 2021, will you, as Provost, commit and dedicate yourself to Lead.
 Facilitate.
 Lead Facilitate?

 APL nextED partners with chief academic leaders and provosts at institutions of all sizes.
-Our platform connects your faculty, staff and administrators and consolidates your academic information and processes.
-Having an integrated platform, like APL’s, provides increased transparency and greater insights to ultimately achieve your academic mission.
+Our Academic Operations Platform connects your faculty, staff and administrators and consolidates your academic information and processes.
+APL’s integrated platform provides increased transparency and greater insights to ultimately achieve your academic mission.

 Schedule a demo to receive our ROI calculator tool and see exactly how APL nextED’s academic operations platform can support your academic team in 2021 and beyond.